Toyota M engine: 7M-GTE

 The turbocharged 7M-GTE was produced from 1986 to 1992.
 Output was 232 hp at 5,600 rpm and 35.1 kgm at 3,200 rpm for most 5 psi versions.
 It was Toyota's top performance engine until it was replaced by the JZ-series engines.

 Toyota produced a variant of the existing Japanese-market 7M-GTEU which featured a modified CT26 high-flow turbocharger and large volume intercooler, pushed output to 267 hp at 5,600 rpm and 36.5 kgm at 4,400 rpm.
 This was used only in the racing homologation Toyota Supra Turbo A road and race cars.
 The Turbo A models also measured air based on manifold pressure rather than using an air flow meter, had a larger intercooler, larger throttle body, optimized CT-26 turbo, and various other differences.
-It was one of the fastest Japanese car at the time.
+It was one of the fastest Japanese cars at the time.
 The homologation was for the Group A series.
 The Group A Supra with a 7M-GTE and CT26 turbo produced 580 bhp.